Pocket/collection-api/README.md

 ### Limitations

 - Images saved to S3 via [localstack](https://github.com/localstack/localstack) do not render.
 This appears to be an access/URL issue and could potentially be fixed.
 - Running integration tests will wipe your local database.
-The database can be re-seeded - see (Resetting & Seeding the Database)[#resetting--seeding-the-database] below.
+The database can be re-seeded - see [Resetting & Seeding the Database](#resetting--seeding-the-database) below.

 ### Working with Prisma